Compare Cheap Flights to Newcastle, Australia

 The Best Time to Visit

 The city of Newcastle is alive with activities and festivals throughout the year.
-If you’re looking for deals on cheap flights to Newcastle or are wanting a cheap weekend getaway in NSW, try planning your trip outside of major holidays and school breaks.
+If you’re looking for deals on flights to Newcastle or are wanting a cheap weekend getaway in NSW, try planning your trip outside of major holidays and school breaks.
 The period from September through March, however may be quite busy as travellers seek beach breaks and end-of-year holidays.
 If you’re planning to visit during this time, you can enjoy warm days and plenty of outdoor activities.
-The cooler autumn temperatures nearing 18°C may still experience spots of rain.
-Mild weather combined with the abundance of festivals bring an influx of travellers on flights to Newcastle.
-This will cause an increase in hotel rates as well as airfare to Newcastle.
+Cooler temperatures and an abundance of festivals attract visitors to the city throughout autumn.
+This may cause an increase in hotel rates, as well as airfares to Newcastle.
 Winter travellers can embrace outdoor events and activities even though daytime temperatures can be chilly.